TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 The list of supported games is shown on the right side of the dialog.
 Below the game list, there is a dropdown menu for choosing a map format; this is only shown if the game supports more than one map format.
 One example for this is Quake, which supports both the standard format and the Valve 220 format for map files.
 In the screenshot above, none of the games in the list were actually found on the hard disk.
 This is because the respective game paths have not been configured yet.
 TrenchBroom allows you to create maps for missing games, but you will not be able to see the entity models in the editor and other resources such as textures might be missing as well.
 To open the game configuration preferences, you can click the button labelled "Open preferences...".
 Click [here](#game_configuration) to find out how to configure the supported games.

 Once you have selected a game and a map format, TrenchBroom will open the main editing window.
 The following section gives an overview of this window and its main elements.
+If you want to find out how to [work with mods](#mods) and how to [add textures](#texture_management), you can skip ahead to the respective sections.

 ## Main Window {#main_window}